THE REVELATION: THE MEANING OF THE MILLENNIUM

-Having opened the chapter with a revelation of the temporary binding of Satan, the Spirit now addresses a question that will naturally arise in the minds of every reader and hearer: A thousand years is a long time; what will happen to the saints who die while Satan is still bound and imprisoned?
+Having opened the chapter with a revelation of the temporary binding of Satan, the Spirit now addresses a question that will naturally arise in the minds of every reader and hearer: A thousand years bespeaks a long time; what will happen to the saints who die while Satan is still bound and imprisoned?
 As if in response, John now sees “thrones and those who sat upon them,” of whom it is written, quite cryptically, that “judgment was given to them” (20:4).
 Then, by way of explanation, he sees the souls of two categories of believers: 1) martyrs, and 2) those who refused to worship the Beast or his image, and who had not received his mark upon their forehead or their hand.
 These, John tells us, “came to life and reigned with Christ for a thousand years” (20:4).
 Verse 5 completes the thought, telling us that “the rest of the dead did not come to life until the thousand years were completed,” and that this “coming to life to reign with Christ” is called “the first resurrection.”
-Verse 6 pronounces a great blessing upon all who have a share in “the first resurrection,” since in their case “the second death” has no power over them, and since they will be priests of God and Christ, reigning with him (Christ) for a thousand years.
+Verse 6 pronounces a great blessing upon all who have a share in “the first resurrection,” since in their case “the second death” has no authority over them, and since they will be priests of God and Christ, reigning with him (Christ) for a thousand years.

 Very briefly, the amillennial interpretation is as follows: Those seated upon the thrones are indeed souls, the souls of all who remained faithful to Christ during their portion of the Era of Proclamation.
-Because of their faithfulness—because they refused to follow Satan in his three worldly helpers—these died in the Lord, and so, in “the first resurrection,” came to life in heaven as disembodied spirits, there to await the resurrection of the body at the end of the age.
-Throughout this Intermediate State their blessings are many: They reign “in life” with Christ over all the power of sin and death; they serve as priests in the heavenly worship of their God and King; they now have a share in the Last Judgment at Christ’s return; and—unlike “the rest of the dead” who will “come to life” in the second (bodily) resurrection only to experience eternal punishment—they are forever secure against the second death, which is the Lake of Fire.
+Because of their faithfulness—because they refused to follow Satan through his three worldly helpers—these died in the Lord, and so, in “the first resurrection,” came to life in heaven as disembodied spirits, there to await the resurrection of the body at the end of the age.
+Throughout this Intermediate State their blessings are many: They reign “in life” with Christ over all the power of sin and death; they serve as priests in the heavenly worship of their God and King; they now have a share in the Last Judgment at Christ’s return; and—unlike “the rest of the dead” who will only “come to life” in the second (bodily) resurrection, and will only experience eternal punishment—they are forever secure against the second death, which is the Lake of Fire.

 1. Who are these saints?

-According to most premillennarians, John is beholding the resurrected people of God of all generations: the patriarchs, the apostles, and the saints of Old and New Testament times.
-This interpretation flows naturally and necessarily from their assumption that here the Spirit is unveiling the onset of a future millennial reign of Christ: Who else could or would rule with Christ in such a Millennium?
+According to most premillennarians, John is beholding the physcially resurrected people of God of all generations: the patriarchs, the apostles, and the saints of Old and New Testament times.
+This interpretation flows naturally and necessarily from their assumption that here the Spirit is unveiling the onset of a future millennial reign of Christ: Who else could or would rule with Christ during such a Millennium?
 Dispensationalists, bound by their commitment to a pre-tribulation Rapture, assert that these particular saints are the Tribulation martyrs.
 However, they too, like their historic premillennarian brethren, hasten to add that the saints of all ages will also rule with Christ during the Millennium.

 We have already shown why this view is untenable: Numerous lines of evidence indicate that the temporal sphere of fulfillment of Revelation 20 is not a future millennium, but the Era of Proclamation.
 But does a sound exegesis of the text itself (20:4-6) support this conclusion?